Oludefiyinfoluwa06/Hoobank/README.md

 # Hoobank
-React Frontend Bank App project
+React Frontend Bank App project.

 This is a project that was created through a tutorial by Adrian from JS Mastery - https://youtu.be/_oO4Qi5aVZs.
 You can subscribe to his channel ( https://jsmastery.pro/youtube) It was created with React.js and Tailwind CSS